garcias/Chem122-2016/vsepr/draw.md

 - If a bond is receding into the distance, into the plane of the page, draw it as a *dotted line*.
 (But in special cases you can draw it as a reverse wedge.)
 - Do not allow atoms or bonds to be obscured; offset or distort the perspective slightly to avoid loss of information.
 (With the usual exception for implicit H or C, or using R as a variable fragment.)

+The last convention can be difficult if you haven't seen many 3D models of molecular strcuture.
+Use Jmol to pose and display ball-and-stick representations for you to reference as you draw Kekulé structures.
+Draw a rough sketch of the ball-and-stick model, then draw the corresponding Kekulé structure next to it.
+With time and practice, your intuition of spatial models will deepen until you can draw an accurate structure in Kekulé notation without needing to draw or even look at a reference model.

 ## Exercise: Drawing with Kekulé notation